import jax

 y_minus_Sm = jnp.maximum(y_minus_Sm, 0)

-Sp_floor = gamma * median_plastic_coef
+Sp_floor = gamma * mean_plastic_coef

 # In that case, issue a runtime warning to flag the potential problem

-if float(median_plastic_coef) <= 0:
+if float(mean_plastic_coef) <= 0:

-warnings.warn("Median of Sp is negative", RuntimeWarning)
+warnings.warn("Mean of Sp is negative", RuntimeWarning)

 # Clamp Sp at Sp_floor to prevent division by very small or negative values